What You Need to Know About Bipolar vs. Monopolar Electrosurgical Procedures for Your Veterinary Practice

 Bipolar electrosurgery offers a more concentrated energy to a very specific area of tissue.
 What’s more, bipolar electrosurgery presents a significant reduction in the risk of patient burns.
 This method is exceptional for particular procedures like ear cropping and other procedures that allow easy access to both sides of the tissue.
 Using the bipolar technique no return pad is required because the current only passes through the tissue, not the patient’s entire body.
 Whether choosing the bipolar method or the monopolar method, electrosurgery is a more efficient way to maximize effectiveness.
 The benefits far exceed traditional methods.

-Our free eBook, “The Veterinarian’s Guide to Using a Grounding Pad During Electrosurgery,” offers a wealth of information on this topic.
+Our free eBook, “A Veterinarian’s Guide to Electrosurgery eBook,” offers a wealth of information.
 In addition, we have other resources you may find beneficial.

 At boviemedical.com, we strive to be on the forefront of advanced medical technology for animal health applications.